Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Structure of Null Geodesics

 In case of circular photon orbits, $\dot{r}=\ddot{r}=0$, which yield $V_{eff}=E^2$ and $dV_{eff}/dr=0$ respectively.
 The second condition implies that circular orbits correspond to the maxima or minima of the effective potential.
 In case of maxima ($d^2V_{eff}/dr^2<0$), the light rings are unstable which we generally call as photon spheres; and minima of the effective potential ($d^2V_{eff}/dr^2>0$) give rise to stable light rings, termed as anti-photon spheres \cite{Shaikh19}.
 Therefore, a photon sphere (or an anti-photon sphere) at $r=r_m$ corresponds to $V_{eff}|_{r_m}=E^2$ and $(dV_{eff}/dr)|_{r_m}=0$ which respectively result in

-where a prime denotes derivative with respect to $r$ and $b_m(=b|_{r_m})$ is called as the critical impact parameter corresponding to a photon sphere.\\ Putting the expressions of $A^{(n)}(r)$ and $C(r)$ in the second expression of Eq. (\ref{eq:ps}) and simplifying, we obtain the following equation for photon sphere,
+where a prime denotes derivative with respect to $r$ and $b_m(=b|_{r_m})$ is called as the critical impact parameter corresponding to a photon sphere.\\ Putting the expressions of $A^{(q)}(r)$ and $C(r)$ in the second expression of Eq. (\ref{eq:ps}) and simplifying, we obtain the following equation for photon sphere,

-Interestingly, it is found that the above photon sphere equation does not depend on the parameter $n$.
-It depends only on $\zeta$.
+Interestingly, it is found that the above photon sphere equation does not depend on the parameter $q$.
 Therefore, the radius of the photon sphere will depend on the quantum parameter $\zeta$ only, as given below

 It can be easily verified from the above equation that $r_m=3M$ for $\zeta=0$, i.e., we recover the radius of the photon sphere in Schwarzschild spacetime.
 The critical impact parameter ($b_m$) due to the photon sphere is obtained from the first expression of Eq. (\ref{eq:ps}) as given below